-I earned my master’s and doctorate in adult clinical psychology at the Ferkauf Graduate School of Psychology/Yeshiva University, and completed my clinical internship at the Veterans Affairs Medical Center in Vermont.
-Following graduation, I completed a two-year postdoctoral fellowship at the National Institute for the Psychotherapies in NYC, where I obtained advanced training in psychodynamic psychotherapy.
-I have also received specialized postgraduate training in the treatment of insomnia and other sleep disorders.
+I earned my master’s and doctorate in clinical psychology from Yeshiva University’s Ferkauf Graduate School of Psychology, and completed a clinical internship at the Veterans Affairs Medical Center in Vermont.
+Following graduation, I completed a two-year postdoctoral fellowship at the National Institute for the Psychotherapies in New York City, where I received advanced training in psychoanalytic psychotherapy.

 My goal as a therapist is to provide an accepting and supportive environment, where you can explore your experiences, gain insight into your difficulties, and learn effective ways to overcome challenges.

-Omrit Silberstein, PsyD
+Omrit Silberstein, PsyD, DBSM